-Thanks to your generosity many of the most needed repairs were completed from the funds raised in the “Fund a Need” portion of the 2018 Hearts Gala.
+Thanks to your generosity we completed several repairs from the funds raised in the “Fund a Need” portion of the 2018 Hearts Gala.
 Our over 100 year-old house is looking better.
-Still on the short list are:
+Now we are looking to stretch the funds raised at the 2019 Gala to cover these needed repairs: